rek/remove-trailing-zeros/README.md

 ## Changelog

+ - 1.0.3 - Manually put in an AMD build - TODO: generate this
  - 1.0.2 - Removed let and used var instead, to stop build errors
  - 1.0.0 - Initial release